urbanit/OrchardCMS.Localization-Extensions/Readme.md

 1. Create some localized Taxonomies, see "Example 2 - Taxonomies".
 2. Attach LocalizationPart to the content item.
-3. Attach as many TaxonomyPickerFields for all the cultures you have Taxonomies for.
+3. Attach as many Taxonomy Fields for all the cultures you have Taxonomies for.
 4. Select 1-1 Taxonomies for the attached TaxonomyPickerFields.
-E.g. attach 2 TaxonomyPickerFields, "English Category" and "Greek Category".
+E.g. attach 2 Taxonomy Fields, "English Category" and "Greek Category".
 Select "Categories EN" taxonomy for the "English Category" field and select "Categories GR" taxonomy for the "Greek Category" field.
-5. Next time when you create a new content item you'll get a culture-first editor and after saving you can select only from those TaxonomyPickerFields where the cultures match.
+5. Next time when you create a new content item you'll get a culture-first editor and after saving you can select only from those Taxonomy Fields where the cultures match.